Justin Upton’s grand slam powers Angels past Twins, 10-3

+In truth, Los Angeles’ experienced hitters aren’t allowing their opponents many easy choices during a strong start to the season.

+“We’ve got a lot of guys that know what they’re doing,” Upton said.

-ANAHEIM, Calif.
-(AP) — Justin Upton hit a grand slam in the seventh inning, and Jared Walsh homered and drove in three runs in the Los Angeles Angels’ 10-3 victory over the Minnesota Twins on Friday night.
+Upton hit his eighth career slam in the seventh inning, and Jared Walsh homered and drove in three runs in the Angels’ 10-3 victory over the Twins on Friday night.

-Mike Trout delivered a go-ahead, two-run single as the Angels returned from a .500 road trip and opened a six-game homestand with a prolific offensive performance.
+Trout delivered a go-ahead, two-run single as the Angels opened a six-game homestand with a prolific offensive performance.
+Upton’s no-doubt homer — punctuated by his cool method of discarding his bat — was part of a six-run, six-hit rally in the seventh.

+The veteran slugger didn’t deny getting some motivation from the Twins’ decision to pitch to him.

+“You’ve got to use a little bit of it, I guess,” Upton said.
+“But it’s Mike Trout in front of you, so you’ve got to expect that.
+You’ve got to be prepared.”

-Upton’s eighth career slam off Caleb Thielbar was part of a six-run, six-hit rally in the seventh.
-After the Twins intentionally walked Trout to get to Upton, Walsh immediately followed Upton’s drive with his fourth homer in 12 games to start the season.
+Walsh immediately followed Upton’s shot with his fourth homer in 12 games to start the season.

-Walsh had an early two-run single and David Fletcher drove in another run for the Angels.
+“I told (Upton) that was one of the coolest things I’ve ever been a part of, and I was just sitting on deck,” said Walsh, who also had an early two-run single.
+“They walk Trouty, which is understandable, and Justin makes them pay. … When he hit the ball and I saw the bat drop and all that, my jaw was on the floor.
+It was just a really cool moment.”

 Mitch Garver had a two-run double and Josh Donaldson added a go-ahead single in the sixth for the Twins, who opened a six-game California road swing with their sixth loss in seven games.